The science behind Cognassist

 - Ability to collect larger and more diverse samples for the creation of normative databases

 The tasks included in the Cognassist assessment were chosen by Dr John Welch and Dr Clive Skilbeck, based on over 40 years of clinical and research experience.
-Tasks were chosen to represent a broad spectrum of cognition, including memory, verbal ability, visual processing and processing speed – all known to be important in the learning process.
+Tasks were chosen to represent a broad spectrum of cognition, including memory, verbal ability, visual processing and processing speed – all known to be important in the learning and assessment process.